System Cleanup Series: Windows Update in Windows 11

 Any "preview" updates can be ignored.

-There are a few more choices available on the "Advanced Options" page, so feel free to take a look.
+The "Advanced Options" page offers a few more choices, so feel free to review them.
 If you're unsure, leaving things the way they are is fine.

 Optional updates can include drivers available through Windows Update.
 I would install these if they are available.
 Still, Driver Booster (free and paid versions) is more plentiful in offering all currently available drivers from various hardware manufacturers.